F5Networks/f5-ansible-bigip/ansible_collections/f5networks/f5_bigip/README.md

 ## Requirements

- - ansible >= 2.9
+ - ansible >= 2.13

 ## Python Version
-Deprecated support for Python 3.6 and 3.7, F5 recommends to move to Python 3.8 and above.
+Deprecated support for Python 3.8 and below F5 recommends to move to Python 3.9 and above.

 ## Collections Daily Build